Informed Consent for Treatment at CAPS

-Except in emergency/crisis situations, CAPS staff have a legal and ethical obligation to obtain your informed consent before initiating services.
+Except in emergency/crisis situations, the University of Richmond Counseling and Psychological Services “CAPS” staff have a legal and ethical obligation to obtain your informed consent before initiating services.

 Confidentiality

 CAPS maintains a policy of confidentiality.
-All services are guided by the Ethical Principles and Standards for Service Providers of the American Psychological Association and by the licensing laws of the Commonwealth of Virginia.
+All services are guided by the Ethical Principles and Standards for Service Providers of the American Psychological Association and the American Counseling Association Code of Ethics and by the various licensing laws of the Commonwealth of Virginia as appropriate and applicable.

 The CAPS Privacy Practice Notice provides more detailed information about possible uses and disclosures of confidential information.
-Please be sure to read it carefully.
+Please be sure to read it carefully and keep a copy for your records.

 How Counseling Works

-Counseling is a mutual, collaborative process.
-You and your counselor will work together to develop goals on which you want to work.
-Your counselor cannot change you, but acts as a facilitator.
-Only you can change yourself.
-You are responsible for making the effort to work on the problems or issues that concern you.
-Your counselor is committed to help you in this process.
+Counseling is a mutual, collaborative process, between client and mental health provider.
+You and your counselor will work together to facilitate change.
+You are responsible for making the effort to work on the problems or issues that concern you, while your counselor is committed to help you in this process.

-Counseling works best when you and your counselor develop a good working relationship, based on mutual trust, honesty and respect.
-If you are experiencing any problems or difficulties relating to your counselor, we encourage you to discuss these with her/him and attempt to reach some resolution.
+Counseling works best when you and your counselor develop a good working relationship, based on mutual trust, honesty, and respect.
+If you experience any problems or difficulties relating to your counselor, we encourage you to discuss these with your counselor and attempt to reach some resolution.
 Sometimes you and your counselor may decide that it is best for you to meet with another therapist.
+Contact CAPS front desk staff to request a change of therapist.

 Counseling Outcomes

-No one can guarantee that counseling will produce certain results.
+No one can guarantee counseling will produce certain results.
 There are some risks associated with counseling.
-For example, you may discover things about yourself that are uncomfortable; sometimes relationships change as a result of counseling; if you are discussing a traumatic event with your counselor, sometimes the feelings get more intense.
-We can assure you that your counselor will use her/his professional skills to the best of her/his ability to address your concerns and help manage possible risks.
+For example, you may discover things about yourself that are uncomfortable; you may have to face uncomfortable thoughts, feelings, and/or memories; sometimes relationships change as a result of counseling; if you are discussing a traumatic event with your counselor, sometimes the feelings get more intense.
+We can assure you that your counselor will use their professional skills to the best of their ability to address your concerns and help manage possible risks.

 Attendance Policy